-3.1.15 single stimulus [ITU-T P.913]: A quality rating method where the subject is presented with one stimulus and rates that stimulus in isolation (e.g., a viewer watches one video clip and then rates it).
+3.1.9 single stimulus [ITU-T P.913]: A quality rating method where the subject is presented with one stimulus and rates that stimulus in isolation (e.g., a viewer watches one video clip and then rates it).

-3.1.16 Size distortion or “Puppet theatre effect”: the reproduction magnification ratio of an object at the shooting distance (the perceived size) varies with the imaging and display conditions.
-The resulting distortion in size may make an object be perceived as unnaturally small.

-3.1.17 source [ITU-T P.913]: The content material associated with one particular audio sample, video clip or audiovisual sequence (e.g., a video sequence depicting a ship floating in a harbour).
+3.1.10 source [ITU-T P.913]: The content material associated with one particular audio sample, video clip or audiovisual sequence (e.g., a video sequence depicting a ship floating in a harbour).

-3.1.18 stimuli [ITU-T P.913]: Audio sequences, video sequences or audiovisual sequences.
+3.1.11 stimuli [ITU-T P.913]: Audio sequences, video sequences or audiovisual sequences.